Arabian barbastelle: Range and habitat

 Following taxonomic revisions, it is only known from a few scattered populations in North & East Africa and the Levant, on both sides of the Red Sea.
 It is known from northern Eritrea, southernmost Israel, and the Sinai Peninsula of Egypt.
 It has been documented up to 2500 m above sea level.

 Description

 Its forearm is 38-39 mm long and its tail is 19-20 mm long.

 Its ears are large and forward-facing.

 The tragi are large as well and very hairy.

 Its fur is blackish on its back but more brown on its ventral side.

 Its thumb is quite small, at 4 mm long including the claw.

 Biology and ecology

 During the day, it roosts in sheltered places such as old buildings.

 Status

-Although classified as Least Concern by the IUCN Red List, this status includes darjelingensis, caspica, and pacifica, which are now thought to be distinct species.
-According to the IUCN, the population size and trends of the North African population (leucomelas sensu stricto) are currently unknown.
+Although classified as Least Concern by the IUCN Red List, the population size and trends of the North African population (leucomelas sensu stricto) are currently unknown.
 Activities associated with war may be a threat to this species, as they can disrupt its habitat as well as damage or disturb the caves and old buildings that this species roosts in.